gordon-cs/gordon-360-api/ApartApps.md

   - `public ApartmentApplicationViewModel GetApartmentApplication(...)` in the Housing Service
 - __The code that gets all current applications and their info__
   - `public ApartmentApplicationViewModel[] GetAllApartmentApplication()` in the Housing Service
+  - This info is only returned if the user is a housing admin